 *Supplemental materials (educational materials that "may include printed materials, computer disks, website access" Higher Education Opportunity Act (HEOA) Section 133b9) and must be ready for printing four weeks before classes begin.

 - Cost to students (If bundled materials are selected, are the separate pieces reasonably priced?)
 Note that the Higher Education Opportunity Act (HEOA) requires that Publishers and their Sales Representatives supply "the price at which the publisher would make the college textbook or supplemental material available to the bookstore… and the price at which the publisher makes the college textbook or supplemental materials available to the public."
 HEOA Section 133.c1A

 - Copyright dates and new edition frequency, and a "description of substantial content revisions made between the current edition… and the previous edition".(HEOA Section 133.c 1B,C requires this information to be available from the Publisher for at least three editions back.)
 Refer to the Publisher's website or contact the sales representative for this information.

 - Will the edition chosen be in print when classes start?

 - If bundled, are all pieces available separately?
 (HEOA requirement)

 - If passcodes for website access are a part of the course materials, are provisions available for extended use in cases of two or three semester courses?

 - Custom textbooks are acceptable but carry additional costs and time availability restrictions.
 These editions carry no buyback outside Western, have no outside availability, and take four to six weeks to ship.
 Will the custom text be available to all of your students?

-- Is the text available in alternate formats such as paperback, unbound, electronic, and at what cost for each?
+- Is the text available in alternate formats such as paperback, loose leaf, electronic, and at what cost for each?